Devise and bequeath: Interpretations

 Part of the process of probate involves interpreting the instructions in a will.
 Some wordings that define the scope of a bequest have specific interpretations.
 "All the estate I own" would involve all of the decedent's possessions at the moment of death.

 A conditional bequest is a bequest that will be granted only if a particular event has occurred by the time of its operation.
 For example, a testator might write in the will that "Mary will receive the house held in trust if she is married" or "if she has children," etc.

 An executory bequest is a bequest that will be granted only if a particular event occurs in the future.
-For example, a testator might write in the will that "Mary will receive the house held in trust set when she marries" or "when she has children".
+For example, a testator might write in the will that "Mary will receive the house held in a trust set when she marries" or "when she has children".

-In some jurisdictions, a bequest can also be a deferred payment, as held in Wolder v.
+In some jurisdictions a bequest can also be a deferred payment, as held in Wolder v.
 Commissioner, which will impact its tax status.

 Explanations

-In microeconomics theorists have engaged the issue of bequest from the perspective of consumption theory, in which they seek to explain the phenomenon in terms of a bequest motive.
+In microeconomics, theorists have engaged the issue of bequest from the perspective of consumption theory, in which they seek to explain the phenomenon in terms of a bequest motive.